lum-supakorn/lum-supakorn.github.io/_posts/2024-05-05-divergence-biot-savart.markdown

 \end{equation}
 $$

-Griffith says that the first term is zero because $$\textbf{J}$$ only depends on the *primed* variables and invites us to solve Problem 1.63 to see that the second term is also zero (I will investigate this later).
+Griffiths says that the first term is zero because $$\textbf{J}$$ only depends on the *primed* variables and invites us to solve Problem 1.63 to see that the second term is also zero (I will investigate this later).
 I am not satisfied with this explanation.
 What are *primed* and *unprimed* variables in the context of calculus?
 Does $$\textbf{J}$$ not vary in space throughout the medium so the spatial derivative of $$\textbf{J}$$ is non-zero?
 It seems like [a few people were confused too](https://www.reddit.com/r/AskPhysics/comments/gmke92/difference_between_primed_and_unprimed_variables/).
 This is what I would like to investigate.

 ### Derivative of Definite Integral